 What is the program structure?

-What types of tracks do you currently offer?
+What types of projects do you currently offer?

-We have three track options: Animal Prosthetics, 3D Printed Toys, and Laser Cutting
+We have three project options: Animal Prosthetics, 3D Printed Toys, and Laser Cutting

 Do we have to purchase our own materials?